-66. The St. Pio Chapel will be approximately 600 feet off of Chilson Road.
+- 79. The St. Pio Chapel will be approximately 600 feet off of Chilson Road.
 Plaintiffs are preserving most of the property to allow for trails on the property and to allow people to find peace in the natural surroundings.
 Plaintiffs are only building on approximately 5 acres of the 40-acre lot, and this development is largely in the open area of the site.
-In other words, Plaintiffs' proposed development will maintain the rural character of the property.

-67. The modest size of the chapel and the limited parking will necessarily limit the number of people who visit the religious property, and Plaintiffs, like other property owners in the Township, will abide by the relevant occupancy and parking restrictions.
+In other words, Plaintiffs' proposed development will maintain the rural character of the property. - 80.
+The modest size of the chapel and the limited parking will necessarily limit the number of people who visit the religious property, and Plaintiffs, like other property owners in the Township, will abide by the relevant laws when hosting events on the CHI Property.
 The Township cannot (nor should they be permitted to) discriminate against, nor treat disparately, Plaintiffs in this regard.

-68. The Livingston County Road Commission routinely conducts traffic counts throughout the county.
-They have a traffic count station located on Chilson Road between Latson Road and Crooked Lake Road intersections (the same stretch of road where the CHI Property is located).
+Consequently, Plaintiffs should be permitted to host events on their property that are similar in scope and attendance to secular events permitted by the Township on nearby properties. - 81.
+The Livingston County Road Commission routinely conducts traffic counts throughout the county.
+They have a traffic count station located on Chilson

+Road between Latson Road and Crooked Lake Road intersections (the same stretch of road where the CHI Property is located).
 A snapshot below shows the traffic counts for the dates in which a count was conducted.
 As the table below shows, the total daily counts between 2002-2012 were averaging approximately 5,055 cars per day, while between 2014-2019, the counts were averaging approximately 2,542 cars per day.
 It should be noted that the construction of the Latson Road interchange to I-96 began in the Fall of 2012 and was completed by the end of 2013.
 The daily car count over these two spans of years shows that the average daily traffic was nearly cut in half after the construction of the Latson Road interchange was completed.

 VOLUME COUNT

 Date Int Total

-15 Tue 5/28/2019 60 2,635
+45 Tue 5/28/2019 60 2,635

-1 Wed 7/13/2016 60 2,422
+45 Wed 7/13/2016 60 2,422

-10 Wed 5/28/2014 60 2,569
+35 Wed 5/28/2014 60 2,569

-1 Tue 4/24/2012 60 4,505
+45 Tue 4/24/2012 60 4,505

-10 Mon 6/29/2009 60 5,027
+45 Mon 6/29/2009 60 5,027

-10 Thu 5/11/2006 60 5,361
+45 Thu 5/11/2006 60 5,361

-10 Mon 4/29/2002 60 5,330
+35 Mon 4/29/2002 60 5,330

+No. of Contract of
-69. A traffic study was not required for the proposed development of the CHI Property as the proposed use of the property did not meet the threshold traffic generated to require such a study.
-As noted, the proposal has only 39 parking spaces.

-70. The negligible traffic caused by the proposed St. Pio Chapel and prayer campus will have little to no overall impact, and Chilson Road has been shown to handle much larger traffic volumes in the past.
+- 82. A traffic study was not required for the proposed development of the CHI Property as the proposed use of the property did not meet the threshold traffic generated to require such a study. - 83.
+The negligible traffic caused by the proposed St. Pio Chapel and prayer campus will have little to no overall impact, and Chilson Road has been shown to handle much larger traffic volumes in the past.